Queen Tribute Band – The Crown Jewels – Comes To St. Michael

 Unfortunately, for obvious reasons the iconic duo will never share the stage.
 But don’t fret, you can still see all of those awesome tunes performed live if you catch “The Crown Jewels” this fall at the Le Musique Room in St. Michael.

 They’re one of the best Queen tributes around, and I don’t say that lightly.
-Their performance is at 8 pm on November 2nd.
+There are two back to back performances.
+The first on November 1st and then again the next night on November 2nd, both at 8 pm.
 You can get a ticket online now for as cheap as $29.